superluminar-io/aws_fundamentals_workshop/docs/labs/lab_2/1_hands_on_iam.md

 AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
 With IAM, you can centrally manage users, security credentials such as access keys, and permissions that control which AWS resources users and applications can access.

-## Set up IAM Roles and Policies Using CDK
+## Set up IAM Roles and Policies Using Pulumi

 In this hands-on section, you will create an S3 bucket with a destroy policy, a Lambda function that writes a "Hello World" file to the bucket, and IAM roles and policies to manage permissions.
 This exercise will guide you through defining IAM roles and policies in code, deploying them to your AWS account, and verifying the setup.